joaovicente/Tracy/README.md

 <br><br>
 <img src="https://cloud.githubusercontent.com/assets/3578589/16894054/00a37962-4b43-11e6-9839-296e41d4e635.png" width="800"/>

+For more information on how it all comes together in your development environment using Docker see https://github.com/joaovicente/tracy-demo

 ## Terminology
 * `taskId` is the correlation identifier of a trace (possibly spanning multiple runtimes)
 * `parentOptId` is the id of the ancestor Tracy event in a Tracy graph